roscibely/roscibely/README.md

    🧠 Seeking knowledge all the time

+   An inquisitive learner, on a path to explore tech and AI;

    My current research interests lie in developing optimal/learning control algorithms for nonlinear dynamic;

 ![](https://github.com/roscibely/roscibely/blob/master/giphy.gif)